ayushs2725/cse15l-lab-reports/lab-report-4-week-8.md

 ## JUnit test on Reviewed File
 ![](R4P6.png)

+## Fix to the code

+The fix would be a small fix (<10 lines).
 I do have a fix in mind but I'm not exactly sure how to implement it.
 We can do it by checking if any of the square bracket, either opening or closing, is contained between ```" "```.
-At the same time, we have to make sure that it's not a single ```"``` but it should be between two of them
+At the same time, we have to make sure that it's not a single ```"``` but it should be between two of them.
+By doing this, we'll make sure that the given statement is a link and not a string.

 ## Snippet Two